 What excites you the most about the future of radiation science?

-Dr. Skinner: Like Dr. Meyn, I am excited about the interplay between immune response and radiation treatment – an interplay we are just beginning to understand.
-Another key development that is being translated into the realm of clinically focused radiation research is molecular biomarker analysis.
+I'm excited about the interplay between immune response and radiation treatment – an interplay we are just beginning to understand.
+Another key development that's being translated into the realm of clinically-focused radiation research is molecular biomarker analysis.
 These developments, if properly utilized, could lead to substantial benefits to our patients.